Nikita-Filonov/python-api-tests/README.md

 - [HTTPX event hooks](./clients/event_hooks.py) – Enables logging and additional features without modifying the original API client code.

-This project targets[SampleAPIs](https://sampleapis.com/), which provides various fake API datasets for testing.
+This project targets [SampleAPIs](https://sampleapis.com/), which provides various fake API datasets for testing.
 Specifically, this project works with the [FakeBank API](https://sampleapis.com/api-list/fakebank) and uses its endpoints for testing purposes.